ossrs/srs-docs/src/pages/faq-srs-stack.md

 * `In planning` Docking with [Moodle](https://stats.moodle.org/): Support Moodle plugin, open-source online education website.
 * `In planning` [Graphical Dashboard](https://mp.weixin.qq.com/s/ub9ZGmntOy_-S11oxFkxvg): Display background data in the form of charts, such as CPU, etc., see details in [Prometheus](https://github.com/ossrs/srs/issues/2899#prometheus).

-Welcome to join the group to discuss the use of Cloud SRS.
+Welcome to join the group to discuss the use of SRS Stack.
 All these SRS peripheral services are open-source and can be customized and deployed by yourself.

 <a name='changelog'></a><br/><br/><br/>